-Rangers celebrate becoming Scottish League One Champions following their 3-0 win over Airdrieonians at Ibrox.
-Photograph: Jeff Holmes/PA Wire
+Rangers have won the Scottish League One title after a straightforward 3-0 win over Airdrieonians at Ibrox.

 Lee McCulloch’s first-half hat-trick - which included a brace of penalties - has taken the Light Blues one step further towards regaining their place in the Premiership.